-Since 2019, we have expended a considerable portion of our resources for research, clinical development, manufacturing and regulatory expense related to PH94B, including costs related to the PALISADE Phase 3 Program, as well as for research and development of methods and processes relating to the production of PH10 API and drug product and U.S. IND-enabling preclinical studies involving PH10.
+Since 2019, we have expended a considerable portion of our resources for research, clinical development, manufacturing and regulatory expense related to PH94B and PH10, including costs related to the PALISADE Phase 3 Program and our Phase 1 study of PH10 in MDD.
 We expect to continue to expend substantial resources for the foreseeable future developing and commercializing PH94B, PH10 and AV-101 on our own and in collaborations.
 These expenditures will include costs associated with general and administrative costs, facilities costs, research and development, acquiring new technologies, manufacturing product candidates, conducting nonclinical experiments and clinical trials and obtaining regulatory approvals, as well as commercializing PH94B and our other product candidates, should the FDA approve any of such product candidates for sale.

-Although we had cash and cash equivalents of approximately \$52.0 million at June 30, 2022, we have not yet developed products that generate recurring revenue and, assuming successful completion of our planned clinical and nonclinical programs, we will need to invest substantial additional capital resources to commercialize any of them.
+Although we had cash and cash equivalents of approximately \$25.0 million at December 31, 2022, we have not yet developed products that generate recurring revenue and, assuming successful completion of our planned clinical and nonclinical programs, we will need to invest substantial additional capital resources to commercialize any of them.

-During the next twelve months, we plan to (i) continue to advance our opportunities to explore PH94B's therapeutic potential beyond SAD in a series of small clinical and nonclinical studies, (ii) complete clinical, if any, and nonclinical preparations to initiate Phase 2B clinical development of PH10 as a potential stand-alone treatment for MDD, (iii) complete our exploratory Phase 1B drug-drug interaction clinical study of AV-101 in combination with probenecid to better understand opportunities to explore its therapeutic potential in certain neurological disorders, and (iv) conduct various nonclinical studies involving PH94B, PH10 and AV-101.
+During the next twelve months, we plan to (i) pursue a revised Phase 3 clinical development plan for PH94B, (ii) continue to advance our opportunities to explore PH94B's therapeutic potential beyond SAD, (ii) complete clinical, if any, and nonclinical preparations to initiate Phase 2B clinical development of PH10 as a potential stand-alone treatment for MDD, (iii) complete our exploratory Phase 1B drug-drug interaction clinical study of AV-101 in combination with probenecid to better understand opportunities to explore its therapeutic potential in certain neurological disorders, and (iv) conduct various nonclinical studies involving PH94B, PH10 and AV-101.